Welcome to Ventura, GRC friends!

 Historic Downtown San Buenaventura is extremely walkable.
 Just a few blocks from Main Street is the beach.
 Free parking lots are going to be located all around the downtown area.
 Walk along Main Street or go dip your toes in the sand.
 Whatever you decide, you do you.

 Just a few blocks in the opposite direction of Main Street is where you will find the Ventura Pier and Promenade.
 Walk along the pier and see where it used to be used for commerce although now is used for recreation and fishing.
+Try the new MadeWest Taproom on the 2nd floor of the Ventura Pier to experience a mild buzz with a great view.

 There is also Ventura Bike Depot where you can rent a bike to ride along the promenade all the way to the pier for some incredible beer and fish tacos (Beach House Taco has a happy hour Tuesday & Thursday starting at 3 pm.)
 For those not particularly into cycling, they have electric bikes to make your life just a little bit easier.